dolittle/Studio/Source/DevTool/README.md

 * Tenant configuration
 * Don't show Web related things if Microservice does not have a frontend
+* Honor route segment from vanir for urls
 * Restart a running process
 * Restart a running container
 * Refresh button for Swagger